 - Golden Nugget: GN was the pioneer of Live Dealer in New Jersey, launching the format in 2016, well before its competitors.
 Look for it to continue its dominance in PA.

-- Mohegan Sun: Partnered with Resorts in NJ, Mohegan Sun spreads Live Dealer tables through the Evolution platform.
+- Mohegan Sun/Unibet: Partnered with Resorts in NJ, Mohegan Sun spreads Live Dealer tables through the Evolution platform.

-Sands, a property which considers table games its bread-and-butter, is also very likely get into Live Dealer.
+- Wind Creek: Wind Creek considers table games its bread-and-butter, and is also very likely to get into Live Dealer.

 Apart from the above casinos, it’s also a possibility that PA sportsbooks may integrate Live Dealer games into their platforms.
 DraftKings was the first sports betting site to offer Live Dealer through the casino side of its operation in NJ.